Ben-Towler/Ben-Towler/README.md

 ### Hey, I'm Ben Towler 👋

-I'm a Full Stack Software Engineer who is passionate about developing engaging, performant and test driven software applications.
+I'm a Full Stack Software Engineer who is passionate about developing performant, accessible and test driven software applications.
 With a decade of agency experience, I have a proven background in delivering high quality projects in a time critical environment.

 ### Favourite Technologies
 * TypeScript